diaxxu/Gimbaled-rocked-with-active-fin-steering-/README.md

-#  DIY Rocket with TVC & Active Fin Steering
+#  DIY Rocket with TVC & Active Fin Steerin

 This is my custom-designed rocket made in **Fusion 360**, featuring: